-The Royal Commonwealth Society of Canada’s Emancipation Day campaign has been successfully sponsored by the Member of Parliament Nathaniel Erskine-Smith (Beaches-East York).
+The Royal Commonwealth Society of Canada’s Emancipation Day campaign WAS INITIALLY sponsored by Member of Parliament Nathaniel Erskine-Smith (Beaches-East York).
 It was then sponsored in the Senate by Senator Wanda Thomas Bernard GOING TO SECOND READING BEFORE THE END OF THE SESSION.
-With the reopening of Parliament, it was introduced in the House of Commons by Mojid Jwhari, Member of Parliament for Richmond Hill BEFORE COVID-19 REDUCTIONS IN THE HOUSE.
+With the reopening of Parliament it was introduced in the House of Commons by MAJID JOWHARI, Member of Parliament for Richmond Hill BEFORE COVID-19 REDUCTIONS IN THE HOUSE.
 THE CHAIR OF TORONTO BRANCH HAS REMAINED INVOLVED WITH MP JOWHARI, MP FERGUS AND SENATOR WANDA THOMAS BERNARD.

 We anticipate seeing this first RCS Canada-led advocacy since our Commonwealth Day campaign in 1973 culminate with a national commemoration of Emancipation Day pending a return to regular Parliamentary business post-pandemic.
 Please continue to contact your representatives to secure their support.